 Sing your hearts out at your local karaoke joint or swanky piano bar.
-There's nothing wrong with a little healthy competition between the guys and dolls: Compete for best ensemble act with classic battle-of-the-sexes ditties like "You're The One That I Want" from Grease, and Meatloaf's "Paradise by the Dashboard Light."
+There's nothing wrong with a little healthy competition between the newlyweds and both sides of the wedding party—and nothing's better than both of your parents taking a turn with the mic.

-Ditch your silk and stilettos for oh-so-chic bowling shoes at your local bowling alley.
-You and your King Pin can score with a great night of after-hours bowling and booze, ensuring that there'll be little energy left to spare.
+Ditch your gown and stilettos for oh-so-chic bowling shoes at your local bowling alley.
+You and your wedding party can score with a great night of after-hours bowling and booze, ensuring there'll be little energy left to spare.

-If you live within traveling distance of a casino, rent a limo or party bus and hit the slot machines.
-For those of you who prefer to stay close to home, hire a local entertainment company to set up shop in your hotel suite -- roulette and blackjack tables are easiest.
-Or just grab some cigars, a few bowls of chips and pretzels, and play poker.
-Use Monopoly money...unless your friends prefer higher stakes.
+If your wedding is within traveling distance of a casino, rent a limo or party bus and hit the slot machines.
+If you prefer to stay close to home, hire a local entertainment company to set up shop in your hotel suite—roulette and blackjack tables are easiest.

 If your friends are night owls, organize a local bar or club crawl.
-Spring for transportation (cabs, limo, or party bus), because no one should be driving to any of these activities if drinking is part of the picture.
-Dole out $10-$20 a person to cover first drinks or the cover charge.
-If possible, make reservations at every spot you plan to hit, or else call beforehand to confirm that they can accommodate your crowd.
+Spring for transportation (cabs, limo or party bus), because no one should be driving to any of these activities if drinking is in the picture.
+Dole out $10 to $20 a person to cover first drinks or the cover charge.
+If possible, make reservations at every spot you plan to hit, or else call beforehand to confirm they can accommodate your crowd.